 This Yellow Chicken Curry is full of wonderful Thai flavors and comes together quickly, so it's perfect for a weeknight meal.
-It's also a little unusual because I baked the chicken in the oven and air fryer rather than cooking it stovetop, or in an Instant Pot.
-It's a great hands-off meal and it's yet another low carb chicken recipe to add to your weekly rotation.
+It's a great hands-off dinner and it's yet another low carb chicken recipe to add to your weekly rotation.

 Thai Baked Yellow Chicken Curry